zumasys/docs/site/docs/jbase/converting-from-unix-to-windows/README.md

 lp
 ```

-**cron Jobs -&gt; Windows scheduled tasks**
+## cron Jobs -&gt; Windows scheduled tasks

 [bd] Someone who knows how to do this should provide some common examples and show an example of how to move a cron job to a Windows task  #CYGWIN

 [dk] No we shouldn't.
 There are **way too many permutations**.
 If the user is going to be on Windows then they had better get some training on it.

-**SSH (not available on Windows)**
+## SSH (not available on Windows versions except Windows 10, Windows Server 2019)

-[bd] Someone who know how to do this should describe other ways that a Windows system can created scripted SSH callouts to another system.  #CYGWIN
+[bd] Someone who know how to do this should describe other ways that a Windows system can create scripted SSH callouts to another system.  #CYGWIN

-**Regular expressions - @IM:'k' for jQL statements, escaping something that will cause a problem with windows.**
+## Regular expressions - @IM:'k' for jQL statements, escaping something that will cause a problem with windows

 [bd] Someone with experience in this should describe a process they would use to detect these instances within code and further describe the problem and the solution. #CYGWIN